schtangel/fy6x00-labview-control/README.md

 *Note:* Upon completion, the program will automatically configure each generator considering the defined phase shift.
 Proceed to configure your equipment according to the provided parameters.

----

-You can now copy and paste the revised text into your Word document.
-Adjust the formatting in Word as needed.